 Undeniably one of the best coming-of-age films of all time is Stand By Me, again directed by Rob Reiner.
 Stephen King decided to use the search of a dead body by a group of teenagers as an excuse to show how the challenges of growing up can seem daunting if we put ourselves in that place once more.

 Even in more surreal circumstances, Stephen King never loses sight of the humanity of the people he’s trying to depict.
 In 11.22.63, Jake Epping, a high school teacher is given the chance to go back in time to save J.F.K. from being murdered.
 There’s a rule, however.
 When he goes back to the present, the changes he made in the past will be reflected in the world of the day, as predicted, but if he decides to return, the world will be reset.
 He has the chance to go back to the same day as before and he’ll have a new chance to try again.
 This seems to work perfectly until he falls in love.
 Each time he has to go back, the girl he loves ends up forgetting him, leaving him no choice but to make her fall in love with him all over again.
 The adaptation by J.J.
-Abrams and King, featuring James Franco, resulted in a powerful mini-series that I can’t praise enough.
+Abrams and King, featuring James Franco, resulted in a powerful mini-series.